jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec-Recycler.java %}

+### What is RecyclerBinder?

 `RecyclerBinder` is sort of a super RecyclerView Adapter which takes care of creating views.
 It's supposed to be highly optimised.
-RecyclerView Adapter recycles ViewHolders but RecyclerBinder recycles each view.
-It will recycle and use `Text`, `Image`, etc even for different components in the RecyclerView.
+RecyclerView Adapter recycles ViewHolders but RecyclerBinder recycles each view (component to be correct) based on the type.
+If we have two different components for different items in Recycler as Component1 and Component2.
+Text (child) component of Component1 may be recycled and used in Component2.
+Litho would take care of correctly measureing and redering the recycled components.

+We don't have to write boilerplate code for RecyclerBinder like we do for RecyclerView.Adapter.
+We don't need to have a specific dataset.

 `binder.insertItemAt(position, ComponentInfo)` is used to add Component at a specified position.

-Now, you'll see a list of huge "Hello World" on your screen.
-Let's try to change that and get more dynamic content.
-We can do this by sending title as a prop.
+### What is ComponentInfo?
+ComponentInfo keeps the component and necessary information regarding how to render the component.
+It even takes care of `span size` and `isSticky`.
+It is so difficult to have a sticky item in a RecyclerView but Litho does it all under the hood and gives us simple APIs.

+We have added some data to RecyclerBinder and let's see what it renders on the screen when we run the app.
+No surprises!
+It renders exactly 20 items which display **Hello World**, Let's add more items and see how the scrolling works.
+No issues at all!
+It uses RecyclerView under the hood but with super optimizations.

+Static content is nice, but we want to know how easy or difficult it would be to have some dynamic content.
+One easy way to add dynamic content would be to add a `@Prop` to our component and pass diffreent values for different items.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a GifItemViewSpec-1.java %}

-We also need to update our binder insert method, otherwise we'll get a runtime exception as we did not pass `@Prop String title` to GifItemView.
+We should update our `Recycler.insertItemAt` method.
+We have defined `@Prop String title` for our component and if we do not provide it via builder, Litho will throw a RuntimeException.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a HomeComponentSpec-Recycler-1.java %}